SickkMade/dungeons-and-diagrams/README.md

 - [ ] use url instead of localstorage
 - [ ] change counter tile color depending if the row is correct (have to change correct logic :/)
 - [ ] like above but also turn tiles red if tile extends & counter
+- [ ] make sure exit doesnt go into another wall
+- [ ] make sure treasures connect. (remake without recursion and use a stack)